 If you want to see why two audiences perform differently, click the checkbox next to both of those audiences and click the compare button that appears at the top of the table.

 This will bring up the audience comparison view.
-It will reveal how each of these audiences is constructed, which can help you pinpoint why these two audiences may be performing differently.
+It will reveal how each of these audiences is constructed, this can help you pinpoint why these two audiences may be performing differently.

 We hope you can use these insights to optimize your audiences and discover new ones.